Bereaved relatives furious at photos of PM drinking at No 10 lockdown party

 “No one seems to understand just how soul-destroying this is and time after time those bereaved by Covid have had to endure the thoughtless, disgraceful attitude of the government – the very same government we are meant to believe have our best interests at heart.”

-Describing it as “despicable” that the government has “been allowed to brush so many of their actions under the carpet” apparently without consequence, she added: “How dare they think this behaviour is acceptable.”
+Describing it as “despicable” that the government has “been allowed to brush so many of their actions under the carpet” apparently without consequence, she added: “How dare they think this behaviour is acceptable?

 “When will they finally be held accountable?
 When will my family and all the families who’ve lost loved ones to Covid finally see justice and have some peace without it all being thrust so brashly in our faces?
 Enough is enough.”